 This egg salad recipes can be made ahead of time, and keeps in the refrigerator for up to three days.

-- 6 hard steamed eggs, chilled and peeled
+6 large hard steamed eggs, chilled and peeled

 Combine eggs, mayonnaise, lemon juice, celery, scallions, and parsley in a medium bowl.
 Using your hands, squeeze eggs through your fingers, mixing contents of bowl until reduced to desired consistency; alternatively, smash and mix with a firm whisk.
 Season generously with salt and pepper.
 Serve with sliced radishes, lettuce, and bread to make sandwiches, or store in a sealed container in the refrigerator for up to 3 days.